 By Vishal Gulati

-Women in Kinnaur, Lahaul-Spiti and Chamba districts are bound by a century-old patriarchal law that allows only men to inherit ancestral property, if not bequeathed.
+Rekong Peo (Himachal Pradesh), Nov 24 (IANS) She grows delicious apples in rugged, cold and inhospitable Himalayan terrain and spearheads a gender revolution against a century-old patriarchal law that allows only men to inherit ancestral property, if not bequeathed.

 The literacy rate in the district is 80.77 per cent — 88.37 for males and 71.34 for females — for a population of 84,298.

 In June 2015, a Himachal Pradesh High Court ruling gave land inheritance rights to the tribal women.
-This was challenged and the matter is pending in the Supreme Court.
+This was challenged and the matter is now pending in the high court.

 “The daughters in the tribal areas shall inherit property in accordance with the Hindu Succession Act of 1956 and not as per customs.
-This is in order to prevent women from facing social injustice and all forms of exploitation,” Justice Rajiv Sharma of the high court had said.
+This is in order to prevent women from facing social injustice and all forms of exploitation,” Justice Rajiv Sharma of the High Court had ruled.